-Nevertheless, with the exception of the most active eco-warriors, most of us are going to run into plastic from time to time.
+Nevertheless, except for the most active eco-warriors, most of us are going to run into plastic from time to time.
 It’s almost of full-on occupation to evade it completely, so we also need to learn to deal with the packaging we get.
 It’s difficult to recycle some plastics, and even those that can be recycled often fail to make it through the process.
-In other words, to really take responsibility for the plastics with which we are involved, we need to learn to deal with them ourselves.
+In other words, to take responsibility for the plastics with which we are involved, we need to learn to deal with them ourselves.
 That can be a tall order.

 After reducing our use of plastic, repurposing it is the next best solution.
 Luckily, there are some ways of doing this that account for a lot of the plastic packaging we inadvertently get and won’t necessarily fill our homes with folksy plastic art that seems to have originated from kindergarten class.